 Personally, I always prefer getting paid through PayPal if getting crypto-commissions is not available – it’s just much quicker than a cheque or even a bank transfer for that matter.

 Ready to start promoting cryptocurrencies to the world?

-Here are some of the best affiliate programs in the crypto space:
+Here are some of the best cryptocurrency exchange affiliate programs.

 Local Bitcoins – 20% Commissions